empsp/xmlslurper/README.md

-# xmlslurper
+# Java XmlSlurper
-An attempt to port Groovy XmlSlurper library into Java
+An attempt to port Groovy XmlSlurper kind of functionality into Java with StAX parser